BryanEAtherton/Configure-Agents/README.md

 <img src="https://i.imgur.com/oOX81aV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-3. After clicking Set Password, we can simply create a new password, send a password reset email to the user, and/or require the user to reset their password at their next sign-in.
+3. After clicking Set Password, we can create a new password, send a password reset email to the user, and/or require the user to reset their password at their next sign-in.
 </p>
 <br />
 <p>